Overview

 -unsigned long long

-Integer constants can be forced to be unsigned or to be a type with minimal width by using the following suffixes:
+Integer constants can be made a certain signedness or type by using the following suffixes:

 SuffixType